sbezludny/x0-contentful/README.md

 ## Data fetching and management

-X0 Supports async data fetching using getInitialProps hook.
-It's inspired by next.js with one limitation: for now, it's only supported on the top level and cannot be used in the children components.
+x0 supports async data fetching using `getInitialProps` hook.
+It's inspired by next.js with one limitation: for now, it's only supported on the top level and cannot be used in child components.
-In the given example Contentful is used as a data provider.
+In this given example, Contentful is used as a data provider.